Want to follow along with this writing? Sign up Today, it's free and easy

 Uhm...I wrote this story for the molecules competition and it kinda scares me.
 Rose Dilbert wants to create a balance between her twin sister's world and her own.
 The measures she takes are...sickening yet artistic.

-over 1 year ago Mothusi Mopie said:
+almost 2 years ago Mothusi Mopie said:

 Heyy Chessi, thanks for taking your time to read the story :)

 almost 2 years ago chessi maria said: